ibexa/documentation-developer/docs/guide/images.md

 ## Setting placeholder generator

 Placeholder generator enables you to download or use generated image placeholder for any missing image.
-It should be used when you cannot download uploaded images to your local development environment because of their large size.
+It might be used when you are working on an existing database and you are not able to download uploaded images to your local development environment because of their large size

 `PlaceholderAliasGenerator::getVariation` method generates placeholder (by delegating it to the implementation of `PlaceholderProvider` interface) if original image cannot be resolved and saves it under the original path.